 By Jeff Krow, Audiophile Audition Whenever I hear about a new “saxophone with strings” jazz release, I am excited and look forward to hearing the release.
-There has always been … Read More
+There has always been an intrigue about the saxophone and strings combination.
+It goes back to the iconic Charlie Parker and strings album from the 1950s.
+Parker had turned … Read More

 Audiophile Audition